 You are welcome to use a professor, research advisor, student organization advisor, employer/manager, Teaching Assistant, PI, or another mentor who can speak to your academic and/or leadership abilities.
 THE PERSON WRITING THE RECOMMENDATION FORM MUST HAVE A UIN AND NET-ID.
 THEY MUST BE CURRENTLY EMPLOYED BY TEXAS A&M UNIVERSITY - COLLEGE STATION.
 GRADUATE STUDENTS ARE ACCEPTABLE REFERENCE FORM WRITERS IF THEY HAVE INSTRUCTED YOU AS A TEACHING ASSISTANT OR MENTORED YOU IN A RESEARCH CONTEXT.
 A TEXAS A&M UNDERGRADUATE IS NOT ABLE TO WRITE A REFERENCE FORM FOR YOU UNDER ANY CIRCUMSTANCES.

-You are responsible for ensuring that your reference is submitted by March 1, 2022 at NOON
+You are responsible for ensuring that your reference is submitted by 9 am on March 1, 2023

 .
 Any application not supported by a reference will not be considered.